 The following are things to avoid while writing the nursing recommendation letter:

-- Do not provide data about candidates that you do not know very well: It is also important to avoid including information that you do not know firsthand or up close.
-It would help if you spoke authoritatively about the applicant in your letter of recommendation because otherwise, it would be considered hearsay.
+• Do not provide data about candidates that you do not know very well: It is also important to avoid including information that you do not know firsthand or up close.
+It would help if you spoke authoritatively about the applicant because otherwise, it would be considered hearsay.

 Key Takeaways

-- While writing the letter, the recommender should follow a structure that allows them to present opinions and facts about the candidate concisely and consistently.
-The letter writer is also encouraged to use language creatively and include specific anecdotes and precise characteristics that make them ideal candidates for given the opportunity.
+• While writing the letter, the recommender should follow a structure that allows them to present opinions and facts about the candidate concisely and consistently.
+The sender is also encouraged to use language creatively and include specific anecdotes and precise characteristics that make them ideal candidates for the opportunity.

-- Candidates requesting recommendation letters should learn to ask for such letters politely and considerately, and they should provide their selected recommenders with adequate information to help them write strong recommendations.
+• Candidates requesting recommendation letters should learn to ask for them politely and considerately, and they should provide their selected recommenders with adequate information to help them write convincingly.
 This includes a copy of their CV, information on the program/job, a list of notable achievements and accomplishments, skills they would like highlighted, etc.

-- Before agreeing to provide nursing reference letters, recommenders should consider having a conversation with the applicant to obtain more accurate information about their academic goals and professional aspirations.
-This will help them provide strong recommendation letters.
+• Before agreeing to provide reference letters, recommenders should consider having a conversation with the applicant to obtain more accurate information about their academic goals and professional aspirations.
+This will help them write persuasively.